cockroachdb/docs/src/current/_includes/v23.1/prod-deployment/prod-guidance-lvm.md

 Do not use LVM in the I/O path.
 Dynamically resizing CockroachDB store volumes can result in significant performance degradation.
-Using LVM snapshots in lieu of CockroachDB [backup and restore](take-full-and-incremental-backups.html) is also not supported.
+Using LVM snapshots in lieu of CockroachDB <a href="{% link {{ page.version.version }}/take-full-and-incremental-backups.md %}">backup and restore</a> is also not supported.